NTT Docomo denies has reached agreement with Apple

+BRIEF-Synchronoss Technologies to restate its financial statements for FY ended Dec 31, 2016 and 2015

+* Synchronoss Technologies Inc - non-reliance on previously issued financial statements or a related audit report or completed interim review

-TOKYO An NTT Docomo Inc (9437.T) spokesperson denied on Thursday that the company had reached a basic agreement with Apple Inc APPL.O on selling its popular iPhone in Japan.
+TOKYO Dec 1 An NTT Docomo Inc spokesperson denied on Thursday that the company had reached a basic agreement with Apple Inc on selling its popular iPhone in Japan.

 Jiji news agency quoted NTT Docomo denying it was in talks on specifics.